 While holding the ball, push it into the hands of an opponent.

 Generally, an attacker is moving into a space to receive the ball and a defender is drawn into causing contact when trying to intercept.
 If the attacker was in that space first, the decision goes their way and against the defender.
 A defender must be able to intercept the ball cleanly.

 However, no contact is allowed off the ball.
 This includes attackers pushing off, backing into or pushing through a defender to get into space to receive the ball.
 If the defender was in that space first, then the decision goes their way and against the attacker.

-The umpire's role is to watch the game and determine which player is 'causing contact to occur'.
+The umpire's role is to watch the game and determine which player is causing contact to occur.
 It may not always seem obvious to you as a player why a particular decision has been made.
-The umpire is there to judge whether it's the attacker or defender who is committed to a particular space on court and therefore which player is causing contact to occur.
+The umpire is there to judge whether it is the attacker or defender who is committed to a particular space on court and therefore which player is causing contact to occur.

 The umpire will state:

 which player the penalty is against

 that a penalty pass has been awarded to the opposition

 The umpire should stand at the position at the side of the court where they want the penalty to be taken from.
 If you are ever unsure where to take the penalty from, you need to look at the positioning of the umpire for guidance.